 No response or an error is received from at least one or all Local SMSs.

-NPAC SMS issues the M-SET to update the current subscriptionVersionNPAC object’s subscriptionVersionStatus to “old” or “active” (if all Local SMSs failed) from “sending”.
-It will also update the subscriptionFailed-SP-List with the service provider ID and name of the Local SMSs that failed to successfully receive the broadcast.
+NPAC SMS sets the subscriptionVersionStatus to “old” or “active” (if all Local SMSs failed) from “sending”.
+It will also update the subscriptionFailedSP-List with the service provider ID and name of the Local SMSs that failed to successfully receive the broadcast.

-NPAC SMS responds to the M-SET.

 NPAC SMS sends, depending upon the cuurent service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the current service provider SOA with the current status and failedSP-List.

 Current service provider SOA issues the M-EVENT-REPORT confirmation.